scrutin-app/index/content/article/authentication-server.md

 This is a draft of the authentication protocol.

-We take email as an example but it would be the same for mobile or OAuth/OpenID (mailing would be replaced by SMS and OAuth respectively)

 #### Adding users by email

 After creating the election, the **admin** can use the **authentication server** to invite users by email.